Ringwood Town F.C.: History

 Ringwood Town have won the Bournemouth Senior Cup on four occasions and runner up on a further four.
 In 1980 the club recorded its most memorable achievement when Southern League opponents were defeated to win the Russell Cotes Cup.
 Since then the club was promoted to Hampshire League Division One only to be relegated the following season.
 The club has had success in the Bournemouth Leagues and in the Bournemouth F.A.
 Page Croft Cup.

 During 2003–04 season the first team reached the final of the Hampshire League Floodlit Cup whilst the reserve team won the Hampshire League Combination 2 Division, skippered by Craig Seymour.
 The following season saw them make their debut in national competition, entering the FA Vase for the first time.

 In the 2014–2015 season, Ringwood Reserves endured a successful season by winning the Wyvern West League with 3 games to spare.
 The reserves later folded before the 2015–2016 season.

 At the end of the 2015–2016 season, the Wyvern winning side got back together to participate in the St Mary's Stadium football tournament.
 After a round Robin where the team finished on the top spot with 4 goals scored and 0 conceded, they progressed to the semi-finals which they won on penalties after a winning penalty from James Crouch and later won the tournament with a 1–0 win with Matt Nabney's goal.

 Ground

-Ringwood Town play their home games at the Macra Community Stadium, Long Lane, Ringwood, Hampshire.
+Ringwood Town play their home games at the Ringwood Community Hub, Long Lane, Ringwood, Hampshire, sharing the facility with AFC Bournemouth's Community Sports Trust.